projectsveltos/sveltos/docs/events/addon_event_deployment.md

           port: {{ (index .Resource.spec.ports 0).port }}
 ```

-Anytime a Service exposing port 80 is created in the namespace eng in any matching cluster, an HTTPRoute instance will be deployed.
+Anytime a Service exposing port 80 is created in any matching cluster and in the namespace `eng`, an HTTPRoute instance will get deployed.

-Full example (with all YAMLs) can be found [here](https://github.com/projectsveltos/demos/blob/main/httproute/README.md).
+Full example definitions (with all YAMLs) can be found [here](https://github.com/projectsveltos/demos/blob/main/httproute/README.md).